man diving into pool, fish, canoe, lounge chair

 Van Deusen uses the collage method for the composition in his non-linear paintings, ignoring the symbolic nature of an object, to instead concentrate on connections among items that bring meaning to the painting in its entirety.
-See a sample of his work on YouTube.

 He considers his artwork a metaphor for the modern world, where we understand that at all levels everything is connected to everything else.
 His 3-by-4-foot acrylic paintings are closely associated with the Post Modern movement, because of how he blends original images with mass and world cultural images.
 He hopes his work inspires dialogue on such topics as entitlement, progress, race, religion, and sex.

 Van Deusen has shown extensively in the United States and Europe, with 16 solo and 45 group shows, as well as at many art festivals, open studios, artist panels, and television interviews and discussions.

 Following graduation, he did an internship at the Oakland Museum, and independent painting study with Joan Brown at the University of California, Berkeley.
 He founded and ran City Arts Gallery in Hayward from 1994 to 2006.